-When your stock declines as a result of poor decisions and violations of corporate policies, shareholders can seek justice against company insiders who act to the detriment of the company.
-A shareholder derivative action is a lawsuit brought by a shareholder for the benefit of a corporation, often to remedy breaches of fiduciary duty by officers and directors.
+A shareholder derivative action is a lawsuit brought by a shareholder, or group of shareholders, for the benefit of a corporation, often to remedy breaches of fiduciary duty by corporate officers and directors.
+Shareholder derivative actions allow investors to hold the wrongdoers accountable to make the company whole and improve the governance practices of the company to ensure such conduct is not repeated.
 Remedies commonly sought in derivative actions include: corporate governance reforms designed to prevent future fiduciary misconduct; removal of officers or directors whose misconduct injured the corporation; monetary payments in the amount the company was damaged; and disgorgement of ill-gotten gains.

-What is a Corporate Mergers & Acquisition Class Action?
+What is a Corporate Merger & Acquisition Class Action?

 Results that Matter